JavaScript Roadmap — Day 5: Undefined, Null, and typeof

 typeof undefined // "undefined" ← this makes sense

 null is not an object.
 It never was.
-This is a bug from 1995 — the very first version of JavaScript written in just 10 days by Brendan Eich.
-In the original JavaScript engine, values were stored with a type tag.
+This is a bug from 1995 — JavaScript written in just 10 days by Brendan Eich.
+In the original engine, values were stored with a type tag.
 The tag for objects was 000.
-And null was represented as a null pointer — which was also 000.
+And null was represented as a null pointer — also 000.
 So the engine incorrectly read null as an object type.

 The bug was discovered immediately.
-But by then JavaScript was already running in millions of browsers.
+But JavaScript was already running in millions of browsers.
 Fixing it would break every website on the internet.
 So the decision was made: keep the bug forever.
-And here we are in 2026 — still living with a 30-year-old mistake.
-This is why you always use strict equality when checking for null.
+Here we are in 2026 — still living with a 30-year-old mistake.

 JavaScript